Henry Gabriels

-Henry Gabriels (October 6 1838 – April 23 1921) was a Belgian-born prelate of the Roman Catholic Church who served as bishop of the Diocese of Ogdensburg in Northern New York from 1892 until his death in 1921.
+Henry Gabriels (October 6, 1838 – April 23, 1921) was a Belgian-born prelate of the Roman Catholic Church who served as bishop of the Diocese of Ogdensburg in New York State from 1892 until his death in 1921.

 Biography

 Early life

 Henry Gabriels was born on October 6, 1838, at Wannegem-Lede, East Flanders in Belgium.
-He studied classics at St. Mary's College in Oudenaarde and philosophy at the St. Joseph Minor Seminary in Ghent.
+He studied classics at St. Mary's College in Oudenaarde, Belgium and philosophy at the St. Joseph Minor Seminary in Ghent, Belgium.
 In 1858, having decided to enter the priesthood, he enrolled in St. Nicholas Seminary in Ghent, where he studied theology for two years.
-In late 1860, Gabriels entered the University of Leuven in Leuven.
+In late 1860, Gabriels entered the University of Leuven in Leuven, Belgium.

 Priesthood

-Gabriels was ordained to the priesthood on September 21, 1861.
+Gabriels was ordained to the priesthood in Ghent by Bishop Louis-Joseph Delebecque on September 21, 1861.
 He received a Bachelor of Theology degree in 1862 and a Licentiate in Theology in 1864.
 That same year, Archbishop John McCloskey of New York was attempting to establish a provincial seminary in New York, which would train priests for multiple dioceses in the Northeastern United States.
-He asked Bishop Louis-Joseph Delebecque of Ghent to suggest some priests who might want to work at the new St. Joseph's Seminary in Troy, New York.
+While visiting in Ghent, he asked Delebecque to suggest some priests who might want to work at the new St. Joseph's Seminary in Troy, New York.
 Delebecque proposed four new priests, including Gabriels.
 When McCloskey offered him a faculty chair at St. Joseph's, Gabriels eagerly agreed.

-Gabriels arrived in New York on October 17, 1864.
-He served as professor of dogma for seven years at St. Joseph's.
+Gabriels arrived in New York in October 1864.
+He served as professor of dogma at St. Joseph's for seven years.
 He was able to visit his family in Belgium in 1867.
 In 1868, Gabriels learned about a small community of German and Irish Catholics near Sand Lake, New York, who did not have a church or a priest.
-Since Gabriels spoke some German, he started spending time there, celebrating mass in a private residence and organizing a new parish.
+Since Gabriels spoke some German, he started spending time there, celebrating mass in a private residence while organizing a new parish.

 By 1870, Gabriels was also teaching church history at St. Joseph's.
-On July 1, 1871, now Cardinal McCloskey appointed Gabriels as president of St. Joseph's, a position he would hold until 1892.
+In July 1871, McCloskey appointed Gabriels as president of St. Joseph's, a position he would hold until 1892.In 1882, he received an honorary Doctor of Theology degree from the University of Leuven.

-In 1882, the University of Leuven awarded Gabriels an honorary Doctor of Theology degree.
-When the Fourth Provincial Council of New York was held in New York City in 1883, he served as secretary.
+When the Fourth Provincial Council of New York was held in New York City in 1883, Gabriels served as secretary.
 For the Third Plenary Council of Baltimore in Baltimore, Maryland in 1884, Gabriels was named as a general secretary.